ContextualAI/contextual-mcp-server/document-agent/README.md

 # In Cursor, ask questions like:
 "Initialize document agent with job ID abc-123"
-"Can you give me an overview of the document with page numbers" "Can you give me a summary of the parts of the document talking about US government debt?"
+"Can you give me an overview of the document with page numbers" "Can you summarize parts of the document about US government debt?"
 ```

-**Note:** Job IDs are obtained from Contextual AI's [parse component](https://app.contextual.ai/akash-contextual-ai/components/parse) after uploading and processing your documents.

-The server comes pre-loaded with sample documents including:
-- US Government Financial report 2024 (247 pages)
-- Bondcap AI report (340 pages)

 ## Development

 To extend functionality, add new `@mcp.tool()` decorated functions in `server.py`.
-The tools automatically become available in Cursor through the MCP protocol.
+Refer to [this](../README.md#development) for more.

+## Extensions

+This is a simple prototype to show agentic RAG enabled purely by better navigation tools made possible by the `/parse` API.
+In practice, combining this with text/semantic retrieval using [Contextual AI datastores](https://docs.contextual.ai/user-guides/beginner-guide) will allow scaling context for your agent to a corpus with 10-100x more documents, while supporting complex synthesis and summarization.